 5 eco money saving going away tips

-Chanukah starts today and it is very nearly Christmas.
-If you are lucky enough to be going away or going to stay with friends and relatives this festive season, a little preparation before you go away can be good for your wallet and the environment!
+A little preparation before you go away on a trip can be good for your wallet and the environment!
 Here are my 5 eco money saving going away tips!

 1. Sort out your food